Armed men try to storm governor’s house in Sudan’s Darfur

-The clashes pose a significant challenge to efforts by Sudan’s transitional government to end decades-long rebellions in some areas.
-The country is on a fragile path to democracy after a popular uprising led the military to overthrow longtime autocratic Omar al-Bashir in April 2019.
+Sudan is on a fragile path to democracy after a popular uprising led the military to overthrow longtime autocratic Omar al-Bashir in April 2019, after nearly three decades of rule.
 A military-civilian government is now in power.